jamesh48/fsh-job-coach-agent/README.md

 7. Click **Connect Google** — your browser will open the Google OAuth consent screen
 8. Grant the requested permissions
 9. Return to the app — it will show "Google Connected" and begin monitoring

+### Agent Secret

+The desktop agent connects to the FSH web app via WebSocket and must authenticate with a shared secret.
+This is separate from your Anthropic API key — the API key lives entirely in the web app and the agent never needs it.

+**Step 1 — Set the secret in the web app**

+In the FSH web app, go to **Settings → Security** and set an Agent Secret.
+This is the value the web app will require from any connecting agent.

+**Step 2 — Enter the same secret in the desktop app**

+In FSH Agent, open Settings and paste the same secret into the **Agent Secret** field, then click **Save Settings**.

+The agent stores the secret locally and sends it as a query parameter when connecting (`/ws/agent?secret=<your-secret>`).
+If the secret is missing from the agent settings, no connection will be attempted.
+If it doesn't match what the web app expects, the WebSocket connection will be rejected.

 ---